Low Debt Quality on Japanese Stocks (JPX): 6.09% CAGR, +2.78% vs Nikkei 225 Over 25 Years

 Takeaway

 Japan's corporate culture naturally fits the strategy's filters.
-Conservative balance sheets, low debt, strong cash generation, these aren't the result of the screen finding edge cases.
+Conservative balance sheets, low debt, strong cash generation — these aren't edge cases in Japan.
 They're how a large portion of Japan's industrial base operates.
-The 112-stock average universe reflects how many Japanese companies genuinely meet conservative balance sheet criteria.
-The limitation is that this same conservatism suppresses growth in normal times, which is why the deflation era was so costly.
+The 114-stock average universe reflects how many Japanese companies genuinely meet conservative balance sheet criteria.
+This structural fit translates into both strong excess returns and exceptional downside protection relative to the Nikkei 225.

 Part of a Series